Duality (song): Release and reception

 "Duality" was originally released as a CD single on May 4, 2004.
 On May 25, 2004, the single was released on 7-inch red vinyl to coincide with the release of the album.
 There is also a 7-inch picture disc release which includes the same track listing.

 "Duality" reached band records of number five and six in the Hot Mainstream Rock Tracks and Hot Modern Rock Tracks charts (although on the former chart, the record has since been broken by "Dead Memories" and eventually "Snuff").
 In the UK Singles Chart, the song reached number 15.
 The song also charted on the Bubbling Under Hot 100 chart at number six (their second highest-charting song on the chart, behind "Psychosocial").
-To promote the single, the band also made an appearance on The Tonight Show with Jay Leno.
+To promote the single, the band also made an appearance on The Tonight Show with Jay Leno on May 17, 2004.

-The song is included in the video games Madden NFL 10, the introduction theme in the 2004 PlayStation 2 game ATV Offroad Fury 3, as a downloadable content for the Rock Band series that was released on December 8, 2009 and the debut trailer for Nail'd.
-It is also included in the game Guitar Hero Live.

-Jack Osbourne ranked the song number two on his list of "101 Adrenaline Rock Songs", with "Smells Like Teen Spirit" by Nirvana beating it to the number one spot.

 In the 2004 Metal Edge Readers' Choice Awards, the song was voted "Song of the Year" and "Music Video of the Year".
 In 2020, Kerrang and Louder Sound ranked the song number five and number three, respectively, on their lists of the greatest Slipknot songs.
+Jack Osbourne ranked the song number two on his list of "101 Adrenaline Rock Songs", with "Smells Like Teen Spirit" by Nirvana beating it to the number one spot.